 Rapa Nui Notes grew steadily and attracted the attention of Alan Drake, who offered his skills in producing it; Alan’s help turned it into a professional looking publication (Winter 1987-88) of 8 pages.
 We began to receive papers by scholars and, as the quality of the contents increased, so did our subscriptions.
 Finally, we decided that we needed to upgrade and changed the name to Rapa Nui Journal.
 This was in Summer of 1988.
 Grant McCall dubbed it “the premier source for Easter Island events and scientific studies.”
 Georgia and her partner, Frank Morin, then produced the journal together from 1991 through 2008.
 Georgia and Shawn McLaughlin jointly edited the journal from 2008-2009.

 From 2010 through 2012, Thegn Ladefoged and Mara Mulrooney of the University of Auckland took over the joint editorship of the journal.

-Mara Mulrooney, now Director of Cultural Resources and Anthropologist at the Bishop Museum, was the Editor in Chief of the Rapa Nui Journal from 2013 through the final issue in 2016.
+Mara Mulrooney was the Editor in Chief of the Rapa Nui Journal from 2013 through the final issue in 2016.
 Under her guidance, the journal grew to a 100 pages+ per issue, peer-reviewed, bi-annual publication.
 After the partnership with UH Press was in place to resume publication of the Rapa Nui Journal in 2019, Mara returned to her position as Editor.

 PDFS OF BACK ISSUES AND INDIVIDUAL ARTICLES